 Primary hemochromatosis mostly affects white people.
 In the United States, it affects around 5 white people in every 1,000, and 10 percent of white people carry one of the genes related to the condition.
-However, many people have the gene mutation but no symptoms.
+However, many people have the gene mutation but

 As women regularly lose blood during menstruation, hemochromatosis is less common among females than males.
 Blood loss reduces iron levels.